tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

-TLS 1.3 does not prohibit key re-use; some implementations may use the same ephemeral public key for more than one key establishment at the cost of limited forward secrecy.<!-- [include reference to section in RFC8446 that states --> <!-- this?] --> Care must be taken to ensure that keys are only re-used if the algorithms from which they are derived are designed to be secure under key-reuse.
+TLS 1.3 does not prohibit key re-use; some implementations may use the same ephemeral public key for more than one key establishment at the cost of limited forward secrecy.
+Care must be taken to ensure that keys are only re-used if the algorithms from which they are derived are designed to be secure under key-reuse.
 ML-KEM's IND-CCA security satisfies this requirement such that the public key/secret key pair can be used long-term or re-used without compromising the security of the keys.
 However, it is still recommended that implementations avoid re-use of any keys (including ML-KEM keys) to ensure perfect forward secrecy.

 Implementations MUST NOT reuse randomness in the generation of ML-KEM ciphertexts.